scopedb/percas/README.md

 To get started with Percas, you can follow these steps:

 1. Build the project: `cargo x build`
-2. Start a local server: `./target/debug/percas --config-file dev/config.toml`
+2. Start a local server: `./target/debug/percas start --config-file dev/config.toml`

 Now, you can put and get a key-value pair into the cache using the following command: